Office: Raubinger 449

 Area Specialization migration and transnationalism, globalization, sociology of identity, social theories, and feminist theories

 Keumjae Park received her B.A. from Seoul National University, South Korea, and her Ph.
 D. in Sociology from Rutgers University.
 She teaches Sociological Theory, Globalization and Inequality, Gender and Global Migration, Sociology of Women, and Senior Seminar courses.
-In Fall 2018 semester, she is teaching, she teaches SOC1020 Social Problems and SOC2130 Sociological Theory (online).
+In Spring 2019 semester, she teaches SOC5180 Applied Sociological Theory (Graduate course).
 She is the co-director of WPU's Center for Teaching Excellence.

 Professor Park’s research focuses on migration, and comparative studies of integration of immigrants in different countries.
 She has published and presented papers on the experiences of immigrants and how they are shaped by social inequalities such as gender, race, and class.
 Her book, Korean Immigrant Women and the Renegotiation of Identity: Class, Gender, and Politics of Identity (2009.
 LFB Scholarly Publishing), examines the process of identity transition among middle class Korean immigrant women as they struggle to redefine, and come to terms with, their class statuses and racial positioning in the U.S. She has also published and presented papers on other topics such as Korean transnational families, and media representation of immigrants living in South Korea.